fperiago/deepcontrol/readme.md

 ## Requirements and instructions

-1. Clone the present project in the location you choose:
+1. Clone the present project in the folder of your choice:
 ```
 git clone git@github.com:mkesslerct/deepcontrol.git
 ```